SDraw/ml_mods_cvr/ml_fpt/README.md

 * Press trigger on both controllers

 # Notes
-* You have to recalibrate each time you change avatar

-# Planned
-* No need for recalibration upon avatar change
+* Calibration is saved per avatar for game session.
+* AAS parameters are restored after calibration.